 The Daniel Whitehurst Papers (1979-1984) 14 linear feet.
 At the time the youngest mayor of all small cities, Whitehurst served as mayor of Fresno for eight years, from 1977 to 1985.
 His papers document his mayoral term and include correspondence, goals and objectives, reports, speeches and subject files.

-The George Zenovich Papers (1963-1976).
-Zenovich was born in Fresno in 1922 and served as a Democrat in the state Assembly from 1963-1950 and state Senate from 1971-1975.
+The George N. Zenovich Papers (1942-1995).
+Zenovich was born in Fresno in 1922 and served as a Democrat in the state Assembly from 1963-1970 and state Senate from 1971-1979.
 He has donated a small collection of his memorabilia, photographs, scrapbooks and correspondence to the CVPA.
-The collection is unprocessed.

 How to cite materials